BirdmanRidesAgain/ONTddRADparser/README.md

 ### 2. Remove Reads where short `ConstructElements` are not found near long ones

-The 6-9 bp ConstructElements are quite short and can show off-target binding.
-We want to use the coordinates of the long sequences to 'anchor' the short barcode hits.

-The short barcode hits should be close to the end or beginning of the long barcode hits.
-We get the distance they can be away from the `Boundary` indices by taking a percentage of the read length (10%?).

-If the short barcode hit isn't in that range, we declare the Read invalid
+Short `ConstructElements` canonically fit inside of their long counterparts.
+The user can additionally define a 'buffer zone' of $n$ base pairs off either side of the long barcode with the `-b` argument.
+Reads where both of the shot `ConstructElements` are not found within the buff zone of the long `ConstructElements`.

 @Xander please help by telling me if that makes sense from a wet-lab perspective